dbuscaglia/db_challenge/README.md

 <b>I love UBER.</b>  Look up my account (danbuscaglia@gmail.com) and you will see!!!

 This is the first flask / backbone app I have ever made.
-However, I have enjoyed it immensely and have confidence in the design patterns ised in this code.
+However, I have enjoyed it immensely and have confidence in the design patterns used in this code.

 Client:
 -------